 Maybe it’s exceptional quality.

-Maybe it’s more of a production wine that’s going into distribution.
+Maybe it’s a production wine that’s going into distribution.

 Maybe it’s a fruit-based wine.

-Whatever your circumstances, you may want to consider creating a new tier or a second label.
+Whatever your circumstances, you may want to create a new tier or a second label.

 – Everyday drinker at $15/bottle